crystal4000/ai_human_detection_project/README.md

 The trained model files are not included in this repository due to file size.
 You have two options:

+## Kaggle Notebook

+The models are included in this repository due to file size.
+But you have two options to access the models and notebook

 **Option 1 — Run the notebook**
 Open `notebooks/ai-human-detection-project1.ipynb` in Kaggle or Jupyter, run all cells, and the models will be saved to the `models/` directory automatically.